 But the Constitution gives no such right, and legalizing abortion does not make women equal.
-From one perspective, abortions has granted women more power than men.
+From one perspective, abortion has granted women more power than men.
 Men do not have the power to decide whether their children will live or die so they can pursue their dreams.
 That power is reserved for women only.
-Yet, according to the Population Research Institute, 73% of women who have obtained abortions reported feeling pressured to do so.
+Yet, according to the Population Research Institute, 73% of women who have obtained abortions and sought post-abortion care, reported feeling pressured to do so.
 Women aren’t standing up proudly to choose abortion as the Hollywood elite and the abortion industry would have Americans believe.
 Many are walking brokenhearted into abortion businesses and walking out with trauma.
 Abortion is a tool used frequently by abusive men, and homicide is the second leading cause of death among pregnant women.

 Women have always been and will always be equal to men regardless of the legality of abortion.
 Women have not yet felt that equality to its fullest extent, but it exists intrinsically.
 Pregnancy is not a disadvantage or a disease.
 Pregnancy is a gift.
 Instead of offering women real and life-affirming solutions to issues of equal treatment in society, women have been convinced they cannot succeed without abortion, and even coerced into destroying the lives of their own children.
 Assistance for women — who are strong and capable members of society — should never come in the form of abortion.
 This is not a solution.
 It is a recipe for trauma and potential depression, alcohol and drug use, and suicide.
 Women do not need to kill their children.